Background and Goals

 Biocatalysts use 3D confined geometries of defined size, polarity (gradients) and tortuosity to accomplish the reaction of interest.

-To realize these goals we will create catalyst-support hybrids with organometallic catalysts selectively anchored within mesopores (2 ≤ d(pore) ≤ 50 nm) of defined size, shape and polarity.
+To realize these goals, we create catalyst-support hybrids with organometallic or organic catalysts selectively anchored within mesopores (2 ≤ d(pore) ≤ 20 nm) of defined size, shape and polarity.

 Thereby we create tailor-made confined geometries around the catalysts.
 The influence of this confinement on catalytic activity will be systematically tested and performance will be compared to that of the homogeneous analogue.